Petchanop/BuildWebgo/readme.md

-Practics Web development with golang
+Practics Web development with golang<br>
-Building Modern Web Apllication with go by Trevor Sawler
+Building Modern Web Apllication with go by Trevor Sawler<br>
 ----------------------------------------

 - Built in Go version 1.18